 Danger to Your Employees Is Danger to Your Business

 If a hacker targets one of your employees, the employee’s data could be used in a future or imminent cyber attack against your business.

 Any sort of online portal that requires employee data to use could be vulnerable.
 Hackers often use data mining to breach company security.

-Even in a small company where every employee knows each other, hackers can still request access via text-only communication.
+Hackers can still request access via text-only communication, even in a small company where every employee knows each other.
 It’s possible that hackers could go through your service providers to access your company’s systems.

 How to Secure Your Employees Against Hackers

-The biggest part of protecting your employees is ensuring that they are educated on good cybersecurity practices.
-You should ensure that these good practices are being followed both in and out of the workplace.
+The biggest part of protecting your employees is ensuring they are educated on good cybersecurity practices.
+You should ensure that these good practices are followed in and out of the workplace.

-One of the simplest parts of good cybersecurity is the use of 2-factor authentication.
+One of the simplest parts of good cybersecurity is using 2-factor authentication.
 This system requires users to access a secondary device when logging in.
 Users without 2FA are much more likely to have hackers targetting them.

 Almost every online service or app offers some form of 2FA.
-Promoting the use of these features will go a long way towards keeping your employees safe.
+Promoting the use of these features will go a long way toward keeping your employees safe.